FEBRUARY 2026 · 8 MIN READ

 How we can help

-For more on how we approach mobile and application security, see our security assessments service page.
-If your mobile banking app has never been tested by someone who understands certificate pinning bypass, BOLA on banking endpoints, and USSD-to-app transaction flows, contact us to scope an assessment.
-We deliver reports that satisfy BNR requirements and give your development team clear, actionable remediation guidance.
+For more on how we approach mobile and application security, see our security assessments service page, and if your channels include mobile money or USSD, our article on USSD security testing covers that attack surface in depth.
+If your mobile banking app has never been tested by people who understand certificate pinning bypass, BOLA on banking endpoints, and USSD-to-app transaction flows, book a free call to scope an assessment.
+Our reports supply the technical evidence BNR Regulation No 50/2022 requires and give your development team clear, actionable remediation guidance.